1. Download a free Bean Cash Application

 2. Get BEAN CASH

-You can get Bean Cash (formerly BitBean) traded as either BITB or BEAN from currently six exchanges.
+You can get Bean Cash (formerly BitBean) traded as either BITB or BEAN from currently over six exchanges.
 You can find links to them under the “GET BEAN CASH” drop-down menu, where you can buy and sell them for Bitcoins, Dogecoins, Litecoins, and other digital currencies.
 Once you have purchased and withdrawn your BEAN CASH from an exchange into a BEAN address that you own, you will be able to use them anywhere BEAN CASH is accepted.

 3. Use BEAN CASH

-After you have your BEAN CASH transfered to a BEAN CASH address you own, you can spend them, SPROUT them or save them.
+After you have your BEAN CASH transferred to a BEAN CASH address you own, you can spend them, SPROUT them or save them.
 BEAN CASH CORE will allow you to store your BEAN CASH and SPROUT new ones, through a process known as "SPROUTing" and earn more BEAN CASH!
 This is possible using a technology called "Proof of Bean" (PoB).
 Bean Cash (formerly BitBean) was the first digital currency to offer static block rewards for active CORE nodes that provide resources to the network.
 Rewards are 1,000 BEAN (1 SPROUT = 1,000 BEAN).
 To get an idea of how many rewards you might earn from SPROUTing, check out this community resource: "Bean Cash Sprouting Calculator"

 Place the BitBean.conf file into the proceeding data directory for your operating system.